dumberjs/dumber-gist/README.md

 * [-] Add .vue file support if it's possible to run vue component compiler in browser. **Nearly not possible** as vue component compiler directly uses `fs.read` which assumes nodejs environment.
 * [-] Investigate possibility of Angular and Ember.
 Might be impossible if their tooling is webpack only.
 Both requires about a dozen special tool chain which I didn't find a way to run them in pure browser environment.
-* [ ] List my gists, list someone's gists.
-Show dumber gists only, or show all gists.
 * [ ] Test on windows for keyboard short cuts

 ## Structure of the project